 Blair is a behavioral ecologist who studies free-ranging antelope in Kenya.
 Her postdoctoral research focuses on collective predator detection and information transfer in ungulate groups.
 For this project, she is collaborating with other lab members to develop advanced imaging technologies for use in field studies.
 Blair earned her Ph.D. from Princeton University’s Department of Ecology and Evolutionary Biology in 2014.
 There she developed a passion for fieldwork while studying the maternal and antipredator behavior of Thomson’s gazelle, a small East African antelope.
 After completing her Ph.D., she served as a research associate and lecturer for undergraduate courses in Princeton’s EEB department before moving to Germany to join the Couzin lab.
+She is currently leading the HerdHover project

 In 2015, Tristan graduated the University of Bielefeld with a Masters degree in Intelligent Systems.
 Coming from a computer science background, he is interested in researching the properties of animal collectives.
 Using his background in virtual reality, computer graphics and computer vision he will focus on interdisciplinary approaches for researching a groups ability of collectively computing complex results.